 What is it?
 The percentage of recipients who move from offline direct mail to take action online.

-For example, A direct mail campaign promoting an exclusive sale includes a personalised URL (PURL) for each recipient.
+For example, A direct mail campaign promoting an exclusive sale includes PURLs for each recipient.
 Of the 1,000 recipients, 150 visit the PURL, and 50 complete a purchase.
 The Cross-Channel Conversion Rate = 50/1000 = 0.05 or 5%

 Click-Through Rate (CTR):